amahjoor/Hackathons/README.md

 Contribute by submitting an [issue](https://github.com/amahjoor/Hackathon-List/issues/new/choose)!

 ## Acknowledgements
 Thank you to [Simplify](https://github.com/SimplifyJobs/Summer2025-Internships) for this template.
 Thank you to [MLH](https://mlh.io/seasons/2025/events) for hosting many of the great hackathons on this list.
 Thank you to [Devpost](https://devpost.com) for allowing many to host and take part in hackathons.
+Special thanks to everyone who organizes and sponsors hackathons.